Thomas Knight (murderer): Miami murders

-On July 17, 1974, a then 23-year-old Knight approached his boss, Sydney Gans, in a parking lot.
+On July 17, 1974, Knight approached his boss, Sydney Gans, in a parking lot.
 Armed with a rifle, Knight forced Gans into his car and ordered him to drive to his Miami Beach home and pick up his wife, Lillian Gans.
 Sydney obeyed Knight's demands and collected his wife.
-Knight then ordered the couple to drive to a bank in downtown Miami and withdraw $50,000 USD in cash.
+Knight then ordered the couple to drive to a bank in downtown Miami and withdraw US$50,000 in cash.
 While Sydney went to collect the money, Lillian drove Knight around in the car.
 Inside the bank, Sydney withdrew the cash, but alerted people inside about the current situation.
 Staff at the bank called the FBI who then contacted the Miami Police Department.
 Sydney returned to the car with the money and the three of them drove off, with Miami police tailing the vehicle.
 The police lost sight of the vehicle momentarily but later found it at a secluded construction area with the doors left open.
 Police prepared to search the area but quickly spotted Knight, who was armed with the rifle.
 Knight fled on foot into some trees nearby and escaped.
 Officers then found the dead bodies of both Lillian and Sydney.
 Lillian was found dead in the car and Sydney was found dead about 25 feet away, both had died from gunshot wounds to the neck.
 Four and a half hours later, Knight was apprehended by the police.
-He was found with his rifle and the stolen $50,000 USD.
+He was found with his rifle and the stolen US$50,000.

 Prison break and manhunt

 While awaiting trial for the murders of Sydney and Lillian Gans, Knight and ten other prisoners escaped from the Miami-Dade County Jail, on September 19, 1974.
 Two days later, eight of the eleven escapees were captured, with only Knight and two others remaining at large.
 While on the run, Knight committed several armed robberies and hold ups.
 On October 21, 1974, Knight and an accomplice held up a liquor store in Cordele, Georgia.
 The clerk, William Culpepper, was then shot three times by Knight during the robbery.
 Culpepper died at the scene and another clerk, A.V.
 Norton, was shot twice but survived.
-The pair stole $640 USD in the robbery.
+The pair stole US$640 in the robbery.

 On December 12, 1974, Knight was added to the FBI Ten Most Wanted Fugitives list.
 On December 31, 1974, an FBI SWAT team captured Knight at a rooming house in New Smyrna Beach, Florida.
 Despite being heavily armed and barricaded behind a door, Knight was overwhelmed by the FBI SWAT team and was arrested.
 At the time of his capture, Knight had an arsenal of weapons including a sawed-off shotgun, a 9mm automatic, and a .38 caliber revolver, all of which had been stolen from Titusville.
 Knight was the 328th fugitive to be placed on the FBI's Ten Most Wanted fugitives list and spent nearly three weeks on the list before being captured.
 Since his escape from jail, he spent just over three months as a fugitive before police apprehended him.